Why Your Balanced Portfolio Should Include Real Estate Investing

 Or is it possible to have both?

-More and more people are turning to real estate to truly achieve a balanced portfolio.
+More and more people are turning to real estate to achieve a balanced portfolio.
 Have you looked at your portfolio’s allocation lately?
 How much direct real estate do you have?